phnx/sat-commit-framework/README.md

 This automated pipeline is developed for facilitating the large-scale experiments of C/C++ Static Analysis Tools on the target set of open-source code commits (i.e., GitHub commits).
 The pipeline consists of two major parts: the central database and the runners.
 Each runner is responsible for running a experiment trial i.e., executing a selected SAT on a set of target commits and storing the warnings or reports in a folder on host machine.
 The central database collects the execution results (i.e., succcess, failed, checkedout_failed, or timeout) and start-end timestamps of each commit from each trial.

 In the current version, five widely-used C/C++ SATs i.e., CodeChecker, CodeQL, Cppcheck, Flawfinder, and Infer are integrated.
 Users can freely added the new SATs of choice or modify the existing pipeline components by following the instructions in [this section](#pipeline-customization).
 Technically, this pipeline should also support SATs and target commits of other programming languages (including the commits hosted on other platforms) as long as the commit is accessible via a certain URL and the SATs can run on command-line.
 However, it has neither been implemented nor tested.
+Users are encouraged to visit the known limitations which are listed in [this section](#limitations) prior to using  the pipeline.

 With this pipeline, user can conduct various SAT experiment trials on a set of target commits and gather the results for further analyses such as the effectiveness of SATs to detect security issues in the early development process.
 All elements of the pipeline operate in the Docker environment for portability and scalability.
 To modify the runner's resources such as allocated memory or CPU cores, see [this section](#configure-runner-resource).
 To run a trial, user must prepare the list of target commits as described in [this section](#prepare-target-commits-for-sat-trial).
 Then start the trial following the instructions in [this section](#start-a-trial).